iltuoconsulenteit/DocCropper/README.md

   `/opt/DocCropper` on Linux and `/Applications/DocCropper` on macOS.
 If the Windows installer cannot create the default directory (for example when not running as Administrator) it falls back to a `DocCropper` folder next to the batch script.
+When the chosen directory already contains files you can let the installer remove them or choose a new location.
-- If the clone step fails, verify your network connection and ensure the chosen directory is empty.
+- If the clone step fails, verify your network connection.
+If the directory already exists you can let the installer wipe it or choose another location.

 You can pre-populate `settings.json` or override values using `.env` files in the `env/` folder.